Missouri University of Science and Technology: Historic $300 million gift

 In October 2020, the university received the largest single gift to any university, public or private, in the state of Missouri.
 The $300 million gift from June and Fred Kummer established a new foundation to establish the Kummer Institute for Student Success, Research and Economic Development.
 The gift also will establish a new college of innovation and entrepreneurship at Missouri S&T, develop new areas for research, provide scholarships and fellowships for students, and bolster the Rolla region's economy.

 Campus

 Altman Hall

-Originally a dormitory building, Altman Hall now houses student and university organizations including the KMNR radio station, the Missouri Miner student newspaper, the Rollamo yearbook, the SPECTRUM campus organization in support of sexual orientations and gender identities, and a ResLife residential life downtown campus office.
+Originally a dormitory building, Altman Hall now houses student and university organizations including the KMNR radio station, the Missouri Miner student newspaper, the Rollamo yearbook, and a ResLife residential life downtown campus office.
 The building is named after William Altman, an alumnus killed in World War II.

 Bertelsmeyer Hall

 Bertelsmeyer Hall is located at the intersection of 11th street and State Street.
 It was named after James E. Bertelsmeyer (BS ChemE 1966), who contributed $5 million towards its construction.
 The building was dedicated in 2014 and is the current home of the Chemical and Biochemical Engineering Department.